 - Severe vomiting and nausea within 72 hours of delivery.

 - A sudden increase in weight; almost a kilo in a week.

-Doctors will run a regular check-up after delivery and in case they suspect PPP, they will recommend certain tests.
-A blood test and a urine test are the usual methods used to diagnose postpartum preeclampsia.
+Doctors will run a regular check-up after delivery, and in case they suspect postpartum preeclampsia, they will recommend certain tests.
+Apart from high blood pressure, a blood test and a urine test are the usual methods used to diagnose postpartum preeclampsia.

-- Urine tests: The amount of protein in the urine is checked to determine if you have PPP.
+- Urine tests: The amount of protein in the urine is checked to determine if you have postpartum preeclampsia.
 If there is over 300 mg of protein in your urine, you may have postpartum preeclampsia.

 In case your diagnosis is positive, you will need to spend a few more days in the hospitals so that the doctors can monitor your blood pressure and start treatment for the condition.